IronbridgeGorge/IronbridgeGuide/locations/Old-Furnace.md

 **Who designed the pyramid structure?**

-The pyramid structure was built in the 60s as a way of conserving the blast furnace.
-We’re not sure who the architect was.
+The pyramid structure was built in the early 1990s as a way of conserving the blast furnace.
+The architect was Les Sparks.
+The pyramid shape might have been designed to reflect some of the shapes within the existing brickwork – but not everyone is a fan.